E-values as unnormalized weights in multiple testing: Using e-values as weights in multiple testing with p-values

 \subsection{General remarks}

 In this section, we move back to multiple testing by considering the setting where each hypothesis is associated with a p-value and an e-value.
-The FDR or FWER guarantee of testing procedures in this setting depends on the dependence amongst the e-values, the dependence amongst the p-values, and the dependence between the p-values and e-values.
+The generalized type-I error of testing procedures depends on the dependence amongst the e-values, the dependence amongst the p-values, and the dependence between the p-values and e-values.
+Throughout this section we make the following assumption: \begin{assumption} $P_k$ is independent of $E_k$ for all $k \in \mathcal{N}$. \end{assumption}

-We are mostly interested in the case when the vector $\mathbf P=(P_1,\ldots,P_K)$ of p-values and the vector $\mathbf E=(E_1,\ldots,E_K)$ of e-values are independent, and each of $\mathbf P$ and $\mathbf E$ may have dependent components.
-This situation is the most interesting as it represents the case where we accumulate statistical evidence by combining results from two stages of independent experiments.

-We will omit discussions on the cases where $\mathbf P$ and $\mathbf E$ are not independent, but these cases can be handled analogously with the pe/e and pe/p combiners in Theorem \ref{th:combiners}, although the test power will likely be weak due to the conservative dependence assumption.